Tips for Travelling to Canada for the First Time… From a Canadian!

 - Here are 26 Top Attractions Across the Whole Country!

-- Where to Stay, Coffee Shops, and a One Day Itinerary – All For Toronto!
+- Explore Toronto: Where to Stay, Top Attractions, and a One Day Itinerary

 By the way, if you’re travelling to Canada, there is a good chance you will want to look into buying travel insurance.
 For that, I’ve used World Nomads in the past and it was great.
 You can check here to get an idea about how much travel insurance for your trip could be.
 Ready to get exploring?
 Let’s travel to Canada!